harvard-dce/mh-opsworks/README.zadara.md

    successfully connected your cluster, you can remove the layer and the throwaway instance.
 1. Create a RAID group from your drives that'll be used to populate a pool.
-1. Create NAS users with username/UID mappings, for matterhorn, uid 2122 and `custom_metrics` uid 997
+1. Create NAS users with username/UID mappings, for opencast, uid 2122 and `custom_metrics` uid 997
-1. Create NAS groups with group name / GID mappings, for matterhorn, gid 2122 and `custom_metrics` uid 997
+1. Create NAS groups with group name / GID mappings, for opencast, gid 2122 and `custom_metrics` uid 997
 1. Carve a NAS volume from the pool you previously created.
 The export name is set by the volume, as an NFS server can have multiple exports.
 Use a name